 Getting your high school equivalency is an academic milestone and a personal achievement.
 Prepare to be proud as you study for the General Education Degree (GED) exam at CLC.
 You can take courses in Spanish or English, at one of three campuses or online.
 The actual exam is held onsite through CLC’s Testing Center and a GED graduation ceremony is held in May.
-Then continue your education with college-level courses in CLC’s Village Learning Community.

 How to get started with GED courses.